viters/docs/extensions/interfaces.md

 #### Available Emits

 - `input` — Update the value of the field.
+- `setFieldValue` - Used to set the value of other fields.

 Other than this simple API to communicate with the Directus App, the interface component is a blank canvas, allowing you to create anything you need.